The Spin Sisters Mountain Bike Club is 100% run by volunteers. Without your help, we wouldn’t be what we are today.

 Friends of Kananaskis

 Their website is a great resource for trail maps and conditions as well as other information about K-Country.
 We encourage you to check it out.
-You can sign up to volunteer for Friends of Kananaskis at the following link: https://www.kananaskis.org/how-to-help/volunteer-programs/
+And while you're there, you can sign up to volunteer for Friends of Kananaskis!

 Moose Mountain Bike Trail Society